swizzlevixen/AVScriptFormat/README.md

 For best display, I recommend installing the free [Courier Prime font](http://www.quoteunquoteapps.com/courierprime/).

-First, download the files by clicking the green “Clone or Download” button above.
-“Download ZIP” is the easiest option, unless you are familiar with using Git.
+First, download the files by clicking the green **Clone or Download** button above. **Download ZIP** is the easiest option, unless you are familiar with using Git.

 Then, here are installation instructions for a few specific apps.
 If your app isn't listed, you probably want to select the CSS file in your app's preview settings.

 ### BBEdit

-You should be able to double-click the "AVScriptFormatV3.bbpackage" Package file, and it will install.
-Otherwise, put the CSS file in:
+You should be able to double-click the `AVScriptFormatV3.bbpackage` file, and it will install itself.
+Otherwise, put the CSS file in this folder:

 `~/Library/Application Support/BBEdit/Preview CSS`